PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-11 09:47:45
+Last updated: 2024-04-11 09:48:20
-Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy
+Random Quote: The absolute worst part of depression is that even though you know you're depressed, You're unable to stop yourself from getting worse. - Rue Bennett